katari15045/library/README.txt

 To Do
 -----
--> Handle back button press at HomeFragment - With an alertDialog, ask if user wants to exit; DefaultPackage -> Gui -> AlertDialog -> NetworkIssue.java, Exit.java
+-> Change java Directory structure to home, login, resources, about etc -> Handle back button press at HomeFragment - With an alertDialog, ask if user wants to exit; DefaultPackage -> Gui -> MyAlertDialog -> NetworkIssue.java, Exit.java
 -> Decrease the startup time
 -> Instead of creating new instances of fragments everytime, use factory design pattern -> Add collapsing toolbar to static screens